Ninhydrin

 Ninhydrin (2,2-dihydroxyindane-1,3-dione) is an organic compound with the formula C6H4(CO)2C(OH)2.
 It is used to detect ammonia and amines.
 Upon reaction with these amines, ninhydrin gets converted into deep blue or purple derivatives, which are called Ruhemann's purple.
-Ninhydrin is most commonly used to detect fingerprints, as the terminal amines of lysine residues in peptides and proteins sloughed off in fingerprints react with ninhydrin.
+Ninhydrin is most commonly used to detect fingerprints in forensic cases, as the terminal amines of lysine residues in peptides and proteins sloughed off in fingerprints react with ninhydrin.

 Ninhydrin is a white solid that is soluble in ethanol and acetone.
 Ninhydrin can be considered as the hydrate of indane-1,2,3-trione.

 History

 Ninhydrin was discovered in 1910 by the German-English chemist Siegfried Ruhemann (1859–1943).
 In the same year, Ruhemann observed ninhydrin's reaction with amino acids.
 In 1954, Swedish investigators Oden and von Hofsten proposed that ninhydrin could be used to develop latent fingerprints.